Cristalino Jungle Lodge

 The surrounding private reserve is home to an astonishing 580 species of bird and is also particularly rich in butterfly species.
 There are also excellent opportunities to spot the local mammals, including tapir, capybara, anteaters, river otters, deer and agoutis.
 Seven primate species (Night Monkey, Dusky Titi Monkey, Brown Capuchin, Red-handed Howler Monkey, White-Whiskered Spider Monkey and the endemic Red-Nosed Bearded Saki Monkey) also call the reserve home.

-A series of trails (22 miles in total) and river trips take you to the six different ecosystems within the reserve, that vary from rocky savannah to dense primary rainforest.
-There is also a spectacular 50-metre canopy tower, arguably the best in the Americas, ideal for viewing the colourful birdlife.
+A series of trails (22 miles in total) and river trips take you to the six different ecozystems within the reserve, that vary from rocky savannah to dense primary rainforest.
+There is also a spectacular 50-meter canopy tower, arguably the best in the Americas, ideal for viewing the colorful birdlife.
 The tower allows the viewing of many rainforest layers and, on the top, you stand above the canopy.
 The sight is remarkable, especially during sunset and sunrise.

 Accommodation at Cristalino Jungle Lodge is in eight standard rooms and four bungalows with private bathrooms.
 The lodge is located in the midst of the forest, with accommodations that blend with the native jungle.